 On the trail

-We have tracked deer, raccoon, and bear.
+We have tracked deer, squirrel, and bear.
 Cooked freshly caught trout over hot coals.
-Carved wood, made fire with our own hands and muscle.
+Carved wood made fire with our own hands and muscle.
 We are the young wolf.
 Who have stood in rapt attention as the sun broke the dawn over the great Shasta mountain.
 Howled with the sunrise as the days unfolded and the chorus of life began.
 Having immersed themselves all week in the wonder of nature with each breath.
-The young wolf are becoming.
+The young wolf is becoming.

 I have been teaching teens camping and wilderness skills since 1994.
-I believe these experiences are more important for our young people than ever before.
+These experiences are more important for our young people than ever before.
 What do you think?